Skip to main content

 Example clinical scenario

 A woman is eight weeks pregnant with her first child.
 She and her male partner are both carriers of an autosomal recessive genetic condition.
-The couple present at their booking appointment with questions about the risk to the pregnancy and whether any genomic testing is available.
+The couple present at their booking appointment with questions about the risk to the pregnancy and whether there is any genomic testing available.

 When to consider genomic testing

-• When a history of an autosomal recessive condition is suspected in both the maternal and paternal family.
+• an autosomal recessive condition is suspected or diagnosed in either the maternal or paternal family;

-• When clinical features in the fetus (found during, for example, a fetal echocardiogram or an anomaly scan) are suggestive of an autosomal recessive condition.
+• clinical features in the fetus (found during a fetal echocardiogram or an anomaly scan, for example) are suggestive of an autosomal recessive condition.

 What do you need to do?

-• Collect a detailed family and personal history from the couple, taking careful note of any consanguinity (being related prior to becoming a couple) and including details of any previous genomic testing done within the family.
+• Collect a detailed family and personal history from the couple, including details of previous genomic testing in the family (if known).

-• Refer the case to a clinical genetics department for review by a clinical geneticist or genetic counsellor.
-If one member of the couple has been screened for a known recessive condition in the partner’s family and was found not to be a carrier, a referral is not required.
+• Refer one or both parents to a clinical genetics department for review by a clinical geneticist or genetic counsellor.
+If either the pregnant woman or her partner has already received genomic testing and counselling for a known recessive condition in the family and was found not to be a carrier, a referral is not routinely required.
+If this is uncertain, referral is advised.

-• The clinical genetics team will review the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patients.
+• The clinical genetics team will review the National Genomic Test Directory eligibility criteria to determine which tests are available.
 The directory itself provides a list of all available tests.

 • Where there is a known maternal and paternal disease-causing variant:

-• Where there are known variants, pre-implantation genomic testing for monogenic disease may be available in a future pregnancy.
+• Where there is a known maternal and paternal disease- causing variant, pre-implantation genomic testing for monogenic disease may be available in a future pregnancy.
 Referral via clinical genetics is required.

 • Where there is a suspected maternal and paternal disease-causing variant: